SoftwareAG/c8y-docs/content/users-guide/device-management-bundle/viewing-devices.md

 ![Configure columns](/images/users-guide/DeviceManagement/devmgmt-device-list-custom-column.png)<br>
 2. In the **Header** field, enter a header for the new custom column.
 3. In the **Fragment path** field, enter the property of the device to be shown.
 Nested properties will be accepted.
 However, for nested properties its only possible to select {{< product-c8y-iot >}} standard fragments like `c8y_Mobile.mcc`.
-4. Toggle the **Add another column after saving this one** button active to create another custom column right after saving the current one without leaving the dialog.
+4. Switch the **Add another column after saving this one** toggle to active to create another custom column right after saving the current one without leaving the dialog.
 5. Click **Save**.

 The new column will be added and displayed in the device list.